appsmithorg/appsmith-docs/website/docs/reference/widgets/menu/Menu_items.md

 *Example:*

-To change the color based on the index, for example, using a different color for even numbers, you can use
+To change the color based on the index, using a different color for even numbers, you can use following code in **Background color** property:

 ```js
 {{currentIndex % 2 === 0 ? "#22c55e" : "#facc15"}}